Del Water Gap: 2020–2024: "Ode to a Conversation Stuck in Your Throat" and mainstream success

-Also in 2020, Jaffe featured on “New Song” with Maggie Rogers as part of her album Notes from the Archive: Recordings 2011–2016.
+Also in 2020, Jaffe featured on "New Song" with Maggie Rogers as part of her compilation album Notes from the Archive: Recordings 2011–2016.
 Jaffe also collaborated with Rogers on her second album, Surrender, co-writing and producing the singles "Want Want" and "Anywhere With You" alongside Rogers and Kid Harpoon.
-He also worked with Claud on the single “My Body” and co-wrote and produced Claud’s “Never Meant To Call”.
-He also worked with Johnny Orlando on his song "everything i hate about you" from his debut album, all the things that could go wrong, co-writing and producing the song alongside Alexander23.
+He also worked with Claud on the single "My Body" and co-wrote and produced Claud's "Never Meant to Call".